arees88/ML_Azure_P3_Capstone/README.md

 ## Dataset

-The data used for the project is the **Amphibians Data Set** available from Machine Learning Repository at University of California, Irvine.
+The dataset used for the project is the **Amphibians Data Set** available from Machine Learning Repository at University of California, Irvine.
 Here is the dataset summary:

 ![image](https://user-images.githubusercontent.com/60096624/116929286-1be3a200-ac56-11eb-804a-ccc3009b5836.png)